minuetai/agents/docs/Field-Mapping-Overview-v1.0.md

 ---

 ## Open Research Note
-This document is published as part of Minuet Labs’ ongoing open research into emerging standards for AI-agent interoperability.
+This document is published as part of ongoing open research into agent interoperability, maintained by Minuet AI.
 Its purpose is to encourage transparency and convergence across the ecosystem, not to imply exclusivity or competition.
-By maintaining a public cross-mapping of existing agent frameworks, Minuet aims to accelerate compatibility work and reduce duplication of effort industry-wide.
+By maintaining a public cross-mapping of existing agent frameworks, Minuet AI aims to accelerate compatibility work and reduce duplication of effort industry-wide.
 Any provider or contributor is welcome to reference, extend, or improve these mappings in the spirit of shared infrastructure.

 ---